bormaxi8080/starred/README.md

 - [megadose/ignorant](https://github.com/megadose/ignorant) - ignorant allows you to check if a phone number is used on different sites like snapchat, instagram.
 - [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites
 - [soxoj/telegram-bot-dumper](https://github.com/soxoj/telegram-bot-dumper) - 🔪 Dumper & ripper for Telegram bots by token
+- [WebBreacher/WhatsMyName](https://github.com/WebBreacher/WhatsMyName) - This repository has the JSON file required to perform user enumeration on various websites.
 - [sinwindie/OSINT](https://github.com/sinwindie/OSINT) - Collections of tools and methods created to aid in OSINT collection
 - [thenurhabib/tenssens](https://github.com/thenurhabib/tenssens) - Tenssens framework focused on gathering information from free tools or resources.
 The intention is to help people find free OSINT resources.
 - [Lucksi/Mr.Holmes](https://github.com/Lucksi/Mr.Holmes) - A Complete Osint Tool :mag: